Keith-kida/cmpm-121-f25-d3-keithkida/PLAN.md

   Combine equal tokens to double their value add a display to show how much the player's token has.
   Had the player only interact with cells close to them (up to 3 cells)
+- Nov 11 - the game allows:

+  - players to move up, down, left, and right.
+  - the map will always center on the player
+  - only interact with players with tokens near them
+  - declare game winner